laughens/BrainBoost/README.md

-# BrainBoost: An Intelligent Academic Task Manager and Learning Scheduler
+# 📘 BrainBoost: An Intelligent Academic Task Manager and Learning Scheduler

-Purpose / Problem:
+## 🎯 Purpose / Problem
-Most college students struggle to juggle multiple deadlines, study sessions, and academic goals.
-This often leads to cramming, burnout, and unfinished tasks.
-BrainBoost aims to be a friendly academic partner that helps students stay organized, study smarter, and feel more in control of their time.
+College students often struggle to balance multiple deadlines, study sessions, and academic goals.
+This can lead to cramming, stress, and unfinished tasks. **BrainBoost** is designed to be a supportive academic companion that helps students stay organized, study smarter, and feel more in control of their time.

-Key Features:
+## ✨ Key Features
-Lets students easily record assignments, quizzes, exams, and projects Automatically creates a study schedule based on deadlines and available time Sends reminders to help students stay on track
+✅ Record and categorize assignments, quizzes, exams, and projects
+✅ Automatically generate smart study schedules based on deadlines and availability
-Shows progress through simple charts and insights Suggests better study routines using AI and learns user habits over time
+✅ Receive reminders to stay on track with upcoming tasks and sessions
+✅ Monitor academic progress with visual charts and insights
+✅ Get AI-powered suggestions for optimal study routines based on user habits

-Target Users:
+## 👥 Target Users
-BrainBoost is created for college students who want a simple but smart way to manage their studies, improve productivity, and reduce academic stress.
+BrainBoost is designed for **college students** who seek a simple yet intelligent solution to manage their academic responsibilities, improve productivity, and reduce stress.